Giuseppe-Bonifati/Morning_Jokes/README.md

 ⭕ In order to run the program please follow the instructions 🏁:

-it is important to create a database connection in the file hidden
+it is important to create a database connection in the file hidden with all info about the db , we will need this info in the main.py and joke.py

 ```
 def db_connection():